 Time series forecasting is considered one of the most applied data science techniques that are used in different industries such as finance, supply chain management, production, and inventory planning.

 Stock prices forecasting, weather forecasting, business planning, resource allocation are only a few of the many possible applications for time series forecasting.

 The predictive models based on machine learning found wide implementation in time series projects required by various businesses for facilitating predictive distribution of time and resources.

-Time series analysis and forecasting
+Time series forecasting in machine learning

 Before anything else, it is important to review first what is time series, as well as time series analysis and forecasting.

 Time Series pertains to the sequence of observations collected in constant time intervals be it daily, monthly, quarterly or yearly.
 Time Series Analysis involves developing models used to describe the observed time series and understand the "why" behind its dataset.
-This involves creating assumptions and interpretation about a given data.
+This involves creating assumptions and interpretations about a given data.
 Time Series Forecasting makes use of the best fitting model essential to predicting the future observation based on complex processing current and previous data.

 ✔Trends (to describe increasing or decreasing behavior of the time series frequently presented in linear modes).